kawiiii/iDentify/README.md

 The frontend is built using React Vite, a modern web development framework that allows for efficient and scalable development.
 The application offers several functionalities, including:
 - Welcome page
 - Sign-up and login (using Firebase Authentication)
-- Dashboard for image upload, result viewing, zoom feature, and PDF export
+- Dashboard for image upload, result viewing, zoom feature, and PDF export with detailed text descriptions of detected dental anomalies
 - Feedback page for model performance feedback

 ### Back-End